The Worthgate School

-The Worthgate School has been authorized to offer the IB Diploma Programme since April 2007; the programme is taught in English.
+The Worthgate School has been authorised to offer the IB Diploma Programme since April 2007; the programme is taught in English.

 History

 Established in 1952 by Harry Allsopp as Stafford House Tutorial College.
 It started out in the London location of Kensington, but later was moved to Canterbury.
 After Harry Allsopp's death in 1959, his wife Joyce Allsopp ran the college until she retired 1992.
 Stafford House Tutorial College as it was then known was a founding member of "CIFE – the Council for Independent Education."
 It was the first school in the UK to offer University Foundation programmes for students wanting to go to university from overseas.